Stuart Bleakley (Shandon Park) Winner 2014

 c) On the first day of the Championship the remaining 128 or less competitors will play in the first round and the draw shall be made to provide that each winner of a first round match will play against a competitor who received a first round bye.

 d) On the second day, 64 pairs shall play off.
 On the third day, 32 pairs will play off in the morning and 16 pairs shall play in the afternoon.
-On the fourth day eight pairs will play in the morning and the quarter-finals shall will be played in the afternoon.
+On the fourth day eight pairs will play in the morning and the quarter-finals shall be played in the afternoon.
 On the fifth day the semi-finals will be played in the morning and the final in the afternoon.

 e) Note: In the event of any players from the 64 players who received a first round bye, withdrawing, the 65th seeded player will take the vacant position in the second round.
 This player will be replaced by the first person on the stand-by list.
 The process will be repeated for additional withdrawals.
 The process will terminate at 4.30pm on the day preceding commencement of play.

 f) Each match will consist of one round of 18 holes.
-In the event of a halved match, the competitors will continue to play until one or other shall will have gained a hole.
+In the event of a halved match, the competitors will continue to play until one or other shall have gained a hole.

 a) The Winner of the Championship will be the South of Ireland Amateur Open Champion Golfer for the year.